Bill Kreutzmann: Post-Grateful Dead

 In 2008, Kreutzmann toured the eastern United States with bassist Oteil Burbridge of the Allman Brothers Band and guitarist Scott Murawski of Max Creek as BK3.

 In 2009, Burbridge was replaced by former Neville Brothers and longtime Bonnie Raitt bassist James "Hutch" Hutchinson.
 Hutchinson had performed with Kreutzmann, Papa Mali and keyboardist Matt Hubbard earlier in the year at a New Year's Eve concert in Haiku on the island of Maui.
 Some 2009 shows also featured Donna the Buffalo singer/instrumentalist Tara Nevins.
 In February 2010 the trio played several concerts with Burbridge again assuming the bassist role.
 On August 2, 2009, Kreutzmann played with Phish during most of the second set at Red Rocks Amphitheatre.
 Along with other members of The Dead, he also visited the White House and met with President Obama.

 In 2010, Kreutzmann formed a new band, called 7 Walkers, with guitarist Papa Mali, multi-instrumentalist Matt Hubbard, and bassist Reed Mathis.
 They toured the southern U.S. in the spring of 2010, with George Porter Jr. playing bass while Mathis toured with Tea Leaf Green.
 7 Walkers has recorded a studio album which was released on November 2, 2010.

 In October 2014, Kreutzmann announced he had formed a new band, called Billy & the Kids, which would begin performing live in December.
 The other band members are Reed Mathis on bass, Aron Magner of the Disco Biscuits on keyboards, and Tom Hamilton Jr. of American Babies on guitar and vocals.

 Kreutzmann's memoir, Deal: My Three Decades of Drumming, Dreams, and Drugs with the Grateful Dead, was published by St. Martin's Press on May 5, 2015.

 In 2015, Kreutzmann formed Dead & Company with former Grateful Dead members Weir and Hart, with other members including Jeff Chimenti, Otiel Burbridge, and John Mayer.
 They toured from 2015 to 2019, in the fall of 2021, as well as in the summer of 2022.
 In September 2022, Dead & Company announced the Final Tour, which would take place in Summer 2023, and would be their last.
 On April 22, 2023, Dead & Company released a statement stating Kreutzmann would not be performing these final tour dates, due to a "shift in creative direction".

+After the death of Bob Weir, Kreutzmann is the only surviving member of the Grateful Dead's original lineup.